BurtonBarnes/individual-project/README.md

 # Individual Project
 ## Project Description

 The second world war is known as the bloodiest conflict in human history.
 I have decided to look into the weather patterns of that time period, specifically the mean temperature.Studying the weather will help us to better understand what our men went through and can help us predict the weather for any future events.
-I will look into what features if any affect the MeanTemp of the dataframe.
+I will look into what features if any affect the Mean Temperature of the dataframe.

 # Project Goal

-* Discover drivers for MeanTemp in the Summary_of_Weather.csv
+* Discover drivers for Mean Temperature in the Summary_of_Weather.csv
-* Use drivers to develop machine learning model to predict MeanTemp
+* Use drivers to develop machine learning model to predict Mean Temperature
-* This information will be used to further our understanding of which elements contribute to or detract from a log_error.
+* This information will be used to further our understanding of which elements contribute to or detract from Mean Temperature

 # Initial Thoughts

-* MeanTemp will be  driven my the month of the year
+* Mean Temperature will be  driven my the month of the year
 * Precipitation will be a driver of the MeanTemp
 * Year will not affect the MeanTemp